 There is also a clear need to improve efforts in the GMS to mitigate climate change.
 Forests in the GMS, which are important reservoirs of carbon, have reduced by 8 million hectares since 1990 – an area equivalent to almost one third the size of Lao PDR.
 During the same period, greenhouse gas emissions from energy use in the GMS (excluding PRC) grew by 120%.
 Climate finance and new technology must be harnessed to promote low-carbon development.

 CEP is working to integrate climate change considerations in development planning and biodiversity conservation in the GMS.
 Our focus is on:

 Building capacity to plan for climate change by

 Developing and testing adaptation and mitigation options by

-Click here to find out more about these activities and other CEP-BCI work on climate change.
+Click here to find out more about these activities and other CEP work on climate change.

 31 March 2018